Shiva1803/AIML/README.md

 # AIML Syllabus
-A breif overview on tacking AIML, its curiculum and as well as the prerequisites required for it.
-Will be updates as i keep progressing in higher semesters.
+A breif overview on tacking AIML, its curriculum and as well as the prerequisites required for it.
+Will be updated as i keep progressing through higher semesters.

 Following are the subjects taught in 3rd sem in AIML:
 <table>